A favicon of Kit (formerly ConvertKit)

 Companies Using Kit (formerly ConvertKit)

-Companies using Kit (formerly ConvertKit) span the creator economy, from bloggers and podcasters to online course instructors and coaches across 55+ countries.
-Our dataset tracks 14,721 active domains using Kit, with 7,317 companies enriched with firmographic data on TechnologyChecker.io.
+Kit (formerly ConvertKit) rebranded in October 2024 after a decade as the email tool of choice for bloggers, podcasters, and course creators.
+Our dataset tracks 14,721 active domains running Kit, with 7,317 companies enriched with firmographic data on TechnologyChecker.io, spread across 55+ countries.

-Kit holds a 1.02% share of the Marketing Automation market, ranking #21.
-Its users are overwhelmingly solo creators: 93.9% have 1-10 employees, the highest micro-business concentration we've tracked in this category.
-Below you'll find the full breakdown by country, industry, company size, and technology stack.
+Kit holds a 1.02% share of the Marketing Automation market and ranks #21 in our crawl.
+The user base skews tiny: 93.9% have 1-10 employees, the highest micro-business concentration we've tracked in this category.
+Founder Nathan Barry has confirmed Kit signed names like Tom Brady, Matthew McConaughey, and Dua Lipa in the six months after the rebrand announcement.
+Below is the full breakdown by country, industry, company size, and tech stack.

 Share: